drtingtingbi/Mining-QA-AT-Knowledge-in-SO/README.md

 * Input: Architectural posts + Training dataset (Data items 1 and 7)
 * Output: Data items 4 and 6.

  - Step 3.1.
 Set 1: All terms from architectural posts plus all terms from the training dataset.
     * Input: Set 1 = Architectural posts + Training dataset (Data items 1 and 7)

  - Step 3.2.
 Using Word2vec to train Set 1.
     * Output: vector of each term in Set 1.

  - Step 3.3.
 Calculating the similarities between the QA and AT terms that we manually identified (Data items 2 and 3) and the terms in Set 1.
     * Method: `word2vec.similarty by word(t)`
     * Output: similarities values between terms

  - Step 3.4.
 Using information gain ratio to filter terms with value > 0.350
     * Method: Information gain ratio
     * Output: the dictionary (unseen but relevant QA -AT terms) (Data item 4).

  - Step 3.5.
 Putting the unseen but relevant QA-AT terms to strengthen the training classifiers.
-    * Step execution and Feature selection and Machine learning methods are the same to Step 2.
+    * Step execution and the feature selection and machine learning methods are the same to Step 2.
     * Input: Data item 8.
     * Output: results of the experiment (Data item 6).